OddCanons/mashups/turtles/edge_of_the_empire.md

 These rules assume you have the core rule book (EE), _Fly Casual_ (FC), _Special Modifications_ (SM), and _No Disintegrations_ (ND).
 In order to make these characters completely by the book, Testudians _count as_ **Southern Mustafarians** (SM).
 This gives them more of a desert turtle origin.
 For Testudians based more on pond turtles or aquatic turtles, replace the Southern Mustafarian special ability with a similar ability for another environment.
 The starting rank of Enduring makes sense for a carapace/shell.
 Testudians are native to Testudar, of course.

-In addition to their starting XP for being a Testudian, each character has an additional 150 XP spent on improvement and 1 destiny point.
+In addition to their starting XP for being a Testudian, each character has an additional 150 XP spent on improvements and 1 destiny point.
 This represents roughly six full sessions of prior play for the team.

 ## Leader